Questions & Answers (Daniel 10-12)< Back to Michael the Prince

 Question: Does the King of the North need to represent the same entity through all of the verses dealing with the Roman realm?Answer: Depending on the date of the events, the two main opposing forces within a realm are different.
 Powers wax and wane.
 The powers described in Daniel's previous prophecies rise and fall, not only as realms come and go, but also within a single realm.
 For example, in Daniel 7, the 10 kingdoms (10 horns) that rise within Rome (dreadful beast) rise hundreds of years after imperial Rome rules.
 Also, three of the ten disappear and there is a little horn power that rises after the ten.
 So here too, in Daniel 11, powers come and go.
 There is nothing to require that the two forces in later verses be the same as the forces in earlier verses.

-Question: Are the events described in verses 40-45 a repeat of the events described in verses 31-36?Answer: The horrible scenes from verses 31-36 outline religious-related events of the Middle Ages (as already established in Daniel's other parallel prophecies): the church-state union, persecution of God's people and blasphemous actions.
+Question: Are the events described in verses 40-45 a repeat of the events described in verses 30-36?Answer: The horrible scenes from verses 30-36 outline political events that include a marked religious element during the Middle Ages (as already established in Daniel's other parallel prophecies): the church-state union, persecution of God's people and blasphemous actions.
 When just reading through verses 40-45 literally, there is no language that sounds like a repeating of those types of events.
 Rather, it describes a straight-forward war similar to the many other descriptions of battling nations in the chapter.

-We know from other prophecies that there will be a church-state union set up by the Protestant USA just prior to the second coming of Jesus ("Image of the Beast" - Revelation 13) that resembles the church-state union set up by papal Europe during the Middle Ages (verses 31-36).
+We know from other prophecies that there will be a church-state union set up by the Protestant USA just prior to the second coming of Jesus ("Image of the Beast" - Revelation 13) that resembles the church-state union set up by the Frankish tribe and papal Europe during the Middle Ages (verses 30-36).
 But, this fact does not force verses 40-45 to focus on that particular event above any others.
 Interestingly, verses 40-45 do reveal the identity of the main end-time power behind that event (image of the beast), the English tribe (eventually led by the USA), by pointing to the political power behind the establishment and continuance of the capital in Jerusalem.